So you own or manage a retail store and you’re looking for ideas about creatively using retail digital signage. Perhaps you want to…

 Because there is a certain thrill when they can create a Tweet and see it come up on a big screen before them.
 Especially when it’s a selfie.

-Throughout the store, their commercial screens share information about various products.
-Some of the signs are actually interactive mirrors that let customers play with different hair colors or other hair accessories virtually.
+The Superdrug Beauty Studio in Wales understands the digital customer experience and is cashing in on it.
+Throughout their stores, commercial screens share information about various products.
+Some of the signs are actually interactive mirrors that let customers experiment with different hair colors or accessories.

 3) Be Interactive

-Interactive digital signage campaigns are some of my favorite.
-They really take the word interactive to a whole new level.
+Interactive digital signage campaigns are some of my favorites.
+They really take the customer experience to a whole new level.

 At Nordstrom in Chicago, a touchscreen dubbed the ‘Digital Denim Doctor’ allows buyers to enter their body shape, type of preferred fabric, and other key points to create an algorithm that displays a 360-degree view of how the jeans will look on the user’s body.

-Because they love it, they’ll tell their friends about the super-cool digital mirror that put pants on them without hands ever touching them.
+Because they love it, they’ll tell their friends about the super-cool digital mirror that put pants on them without having to actually change clothes.
 Their friends will come in droves to check it out.